-"It was clear to me that she took zero chances in the fight.
+"It was clear to me that she took 0 chances in the fight.
 In her earlier fights, she had taken more risks and even though that resulted in her winning her fights very quickly, it also meant that a couple of times she got in positions that were a disadvantage and that she had to fight out her way out of.

-"In this fight, she only went for the arm bar when she could do it without taking any chances of giving her opponent an advantage."
+"In this fight, she only went for the arm bar when she could could do it without taking any chances of giving her opponent an advantage."

-Far be it for us to disagree with a combat expert like De Mars but we found that take interesting.
+Far be it from us to disagree with a combat expert like De Mars but we found that take interesting.
 While Rousey was certainly not reckless in her rematch against Tate, it seemed to us that she stubbornly pursued the arm bar, even when it meant giving up top position and even when it appeared that she could finish the fight sooner by maintaining the mount and using punches and elbows to force the TKO stoppage.